robert-westenberger/knowledgebase/deep-learning/how-deep-learning-works-under-the-hood.md

 ## The MNIST Loss Function
 We already have our independent variables `x` - the images themselves.
+We'll concatenate them all into a single tensor, and also change them from a list of matrices (a rank-3 tensor) to a list of vectors (a rank-2 tensor).